 I’ve always appreciated Japanese knives.
 That is something that I carried over to carving.
 With that in mind, I had to check out the KAKURI Japanese Kiridashi Carving Knife.
-If you are considering it, this post will let you know what you can expect.
+If you consider it, this post will let you know what you can expect.

-This is a traditional tool and seeing it survive the test of time means it has a lot to offer.
-This Japanese forged knife is ideal for woodwork and bamboo craft work.
+This is a traditional tool, and seeing it survive the test of time means it has a lot to offer.
+This Japanese forged knife is ideal for woodwork and bamboo craftwork.
+The hand-hammered body is non-slip with an excellent grip.
 Its portable size is convenient for camping and outdoor going.
-It can also be used to trim garden trees.
-The hand hammered body is non-slip with an excellent grip.
+You can also use it to trim garden trees.

-The blade is easy to sharpen and maintains its sharpness for a long time with a blade length of about 2 inches.
-It is not heavy considering that it is 18mm thick, it feels great to hold and work with.
-The handle of this blade is made from wood but it is made in such a way that you don’t notice and I must say it looks great and when you pick it up you hold that comfortable wood which you might mistake for steel.
-This knife means business with a silver finish and only comes in one colour and also goes a step further in decreasing variety as it only comes in one size.
+The blade is easy to sharpen and maintains its sharpness for a long time, with a blade length of about 2 inches.
+It is not heavy, considering that it is 18mm thick.
+It feels great to hold and work with.
+The handle is made of wood.
+It is made in such a way that you overlook, and I must say it looks great, and when you pick it up, you hold that comfortable wood that you might mistake for steel.
+It has a silver finish and only comes in one color and also goes a step further in decreasing variety as it only comes in one size.

 - Works with a lot of accessories